The Beginner’s Guide to Using a Bidet

 This gadget is also called a travel bidet or a handheld bidet sprayer about the size of a water bottle.
 Portable bidets are a lifesaver for people who suffer from hemorrhoids and other genital health issues since toilet paper can injure your anus and is less sanitary.

 To use it, fill it up with warm sink water, screw on the nozzle, hold it under your butt, and squeeze away.
 Once you’ve blasted the poop away, rinse off the bidet in the sink before washing your hands.

 Do You Need to Wipe If You Use a Bidet?

 There is a long, simmering debate as to whether wiping is necessary after using a bidet.
 If your bidet has a drying function, wiping might seem like an exercise in futility.
 However, a maintenance wipe can help you ensure no residual feces linger around your anal area.

-According to one environmental group, we use enough toilet paper to wrap around the planet every two minutes, or stretch to the sun and back every ten days.
+According to one envaironmental group, we use enough toilet paper to wrap around the planet every two minutes or stretch to the sun and back every ten days.
 Scientific American reports that switching to bidets could save 15 million trees.

 It turns out a bidet is a win-win for your personal hygiene...and planet earth.